Airplane!? What is it?

 - The technician changing the oil under the airplane's hood, then falls off the ladder trying to pop it shut, as the pilots are discussing the weather in the cockpit.
 Then we have Oveur being handed the bill for the repairs and him paying it on the spot.

-- An accidental one, but still funny: When Dr. Rumack is removing eggs from the woman's mouth and cracks one open to release a bird, the bird nearly hits a passenger in the face as it flies off.
+- When Dr. Rumack is removing eggs from the woman's mouth and cracks one open to release a bird, the bird nearly hits a passenger in the face as it flies off.

 - Amongst the procession of rescue vehicles going out to the runway is a cement mixer, an ice cream truck, a tractor and a Budweiser truck.
 They are possibly meant to be part of the "civilian equipment" that was asked to be driven to the airport.

 - During the This is No Time to Panic moment, the nun and the Hare Krishna are trying to strangle each other.

 - In the radar room, someone is briefly seen unloading or loading a washing machine which resembles a radar.

 Jive Dude: I say hey, sky—subba say I wan' see—pray to J I did the same-ol', same-ol'!

 - The scene with the two jive dudes helpfully "translates" their conversation into English:

 [Subtitle: I KNEW A MAN IN A SIMILAR PREDICAMENT, AND HE ENDED UP BEING SORRY]

 - For some bonus humor, in this "making of" clip, when the two actors are speaking about the role, some hilarious "jive" subtitles are added to their dialogue.